- 1 Reasons you need Amazon SEO

-- Sales & overall price: the more you sell a product, the higher it appears in the search results.
+The more you sell a product, the higher it appears in the search results.
 And the more it appears for more keywords (products that have a higher ranking appear in results for as much as 8 different keywords).
 Basically, you get sales when you product price + shipping is cheaper than the rest.

-- Reviews: a cheap price and a great product equals sales.
+A cheap price and a great product equals sales.
 Sales equal higher rankings and more reviews.
 If you’re reviews are positive, you rankings will improve.
 Without sales and reviews you won’t get any rankings.
 Rankings will also help you get visibility on the Amazon ranking sellers list.

-- Fulfillment: this refers to four specific scenarios that can occur for a product:
+This refers to four specific scenarios that can occur for a product:

 - Sold and sent by Amazon: the best scenario.